 In March of 2006, with help from the Trust for Public Land, support of Maine Senators Olympia Snowe and Susan Collins, and the Maine Technology Institute, DEI used federal and state grant funds to purchase the eight and a half acres and associated buildings at Black Duck Cove.

-The Institute fulfilled it’s plan to convert the property’s former lobster tank building to a production and research shellfish hatchery, and also built a running seawater laboratory.
+The Institute fulfilled its plan to convert the property’s former lobster tank building into a production and research shellfish hatchery, and also built a running seawater laboratory.